Anchor PDAs and Accounts

 If you use seed inference when building your program, then as long as you're calling the program using Anchor, you don't need to explicitly derive and pass in the PDA.
 Instead, the Anchor library will do it for you.

-You can turn on seed inference in the Anchor.toml
+You can turn on seed inference in the Anchor.toml file with seeds = true

-under [features]
+under [features].

 [features]